Leveraging manufacturing expertise to overcome key challenges attributed to commercial-scale cell therapies.

 Where the key regulatory questions may be in early vs late-stage gene-enabled cell therapy programs, what expertise is required to overcome them, and how best to approach them

-This webinar has been brought to you in partnership with Catalent.
+This webinar was produced in partnership with Catalent.